-- Orient practice coordinators to their role of facilitating ongoing practice activities after the training day.
-These will be short weekly activities that providers will do in groups or alone with the coordinator. - Encourage providers to continue to use self-reflection, feedback, and review of their actions during practice and after managing complications. - Promote collaboration with the local health system to collect clinical performance and outcome data, and to use that data for decision-making. - Support improvement activities and share experiences among facilities. - Become a member of HMS at helpingmotherssurvive.org and connect with other HMS Champions.
-Here you can find more resources and information, and register your training information - what module, how many you trained, where and when. - HMS Implementation Guide - Self-Certification
+Orient practice coordinators to their role of facilitating ongoing practice activities after the training day.
+These will be short weekly activities that providers will do in groups or

+Encourage providers to continue to use self-reflection, feedback, and review of their actions during practice and

+Promote collaboration with the local health system to collect clinical performance and outcome data, and to use that data

+Support improvement activities and share experiences

+Become a member of HMS at helpingmotherssurvive.org and connect with other HMS Champions.
+Here you can find more resources and information, and register your training information - what module, how many you trained, where
-Circle of Learning and

-Improvement

 - Improvement Guide: Improving Care of Mothers and Babies

-- Helping Mothers Survive modules

-- Helping Babies Survive modules